dflick-pivotal/sentimentr-release/README.md

 - cf commandline (use: https://github.com/cloudfoundry/cli)
 - java jdk and maven

-# How you get started with the sentimentr tile or bosh release
+# How you get started with bosh
 - clone this project
 - cd into the sentimentr-release folder
 - target bosh lite with your bosh cli
 - execute: ./scripts/make_lite_manifest.sh
 - execute: ./scripts/add_sec_rule
 	- (required on bosh lite ==> configures a security group that allows the app to communicate with the service)
-- execute 'bosh upload release releases/sentimentr-release/sentimentr-release-8.yml' ==> gets the sentimentr-release packages from remote blobstore and uploads the release.
+- execute: bosh upload release releases/sentimentr-release/sentimentr-release-8.yml
-- execute 'bosh deploy'. ==> deploys the sentimentr-release
+	- gets the sentimentr-release packages from remote blobstore and uploads the release.
-- execute 'bosh vms' ==> shows all the vms and the two sentimentr jobs currently up and running
+- execute: bosh deploy
-- execute 'bosh run errand broker-registrar' ==> registers the service broker with welastic runtime
+	- deploys the sentimentr-release
-- create a sentimentr service instance ==> ex. 'cf create-service  sentimentr development mysenti'
+- execute: bosh vms
-- edit the manifest.yml in the client folder and change the servicename to the one you have just created.
+	- shows all bosh deployed job/vms inclusive the two sentimentr jobs
-- execute 'cf push'
+- execute: bosh run errand broker-registrar
-- point your browser to the sentimentr-client route
+	- registers the service broker with elastic runtime

-you can also consume the service by specifying a user provided service.
+- execute: cf create-service  sentimentr development mysenti
-- execute: cf cups mysenti -p '{ "uri": "http://10.244.5.2:8080/sentiment" }'
+	- creates a sentimentr service instance
 - edit the manifest.yml in the client folder and change the servicename to the one you have just created.
 - execute: cf push
 - point your browser to the sentimentr-client route

 extend the release
 - bosh -n create release --force && bosh -n upload release && bosh -n deploy